Jump to Recipe Print Recipe

 Instructions

-• Add the milk and honey to a small glass dish.
+• Add the 1 ¼ cup milk or non-dairy milk and ⅓ cup honey to a small glass dish.
 Heat it in the microwave for 25 seconds.
-You do not want the liquid hotter than 110ยบ F. Stir to mix the honey and milk.
-Add the yeast and let it sit for 5 minutes until it gets bubbly.
+You do not want the liquid hotter than 110º F. Stir to mix the honey and milk.
+Add the 2 teaspoons active dry yeast and let it sit for 5 minutes until it gets bubbly.

-• Add the yeast mixture, melted butter, and eggs to the stand mixer.
+• Add the yeast mixture, melted ½ cup unsalted butter, and 2 large eggs to the stand mixer.
 Mix on low speed until they are blended.

-• Add the flour and salt to the stand mixer.
+• Add the 4 cups gluten free flour blend (563 grams) and 1 teaspoon salt to the stand mixer.
 Mix on low and gradually increase to medium speed.

 • Note, you can also mix this all by hand.